 Spoon the mixture into the prepared baking pan.

 Bake uncovered in the preheated oven for 1 hour.

 Additions to Your Casserole

-Here are a few ideas for change-ups for our hashbrown casserole recipe:
+Here are some ideas for change-ups for our hashbrown casserole recipe:

-- Breadcrumb topping: Toss one cup of fine soft bread crumbs with 2 tablespoons of melted butter, 2 tablespoons of chopped parsley, 1 minced clove of garlic, and salt and pepper to taste.
+- Breadcrumb Topping: Toss 1 cup of fine soft breadcrumbs with 2 tablespoons of melted butter, 2 tablespoons of chopped parsley, 1 minced clove of garlic, and salt and pepper to taste.
 Sprinkle the mixture over the hash brown potato casserole and bake as directed.

 - Cereal Crunch: Toss 1/2 cup of crushed cornflakes with 1 tablespoon of melted butter, and salt and pepper to taste.
 Sprinkle over the potatoes and bake as directed.